jonathanwvd/awesome-industrial-datasets/datasets/template.md

  Parameter | Value
 ---------- | -----
-Data Set Characteristics | Multivariate, and/or
-Attribute Characteristics | Integer, Real
+Data Set Characteristics | Multivariate, and/or Time-series Attribute Characteristics | Integer, Real
 Associated Tasks | Regression, Classification, and/or Clustering Number of Instances	| (integer)